This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

 This is always one of the most difficult categories to estimate, because people can spend here anything from pennies to little fortunes.

 I repeat: these costs can vary greatly depending on your lifestyle.
-If you eat out a lot, expenses will go up really fast.
+If you eat out a lot, or if you follow specific diets (mainly gluten-free or eating exclusively organic), expenses will go up really fast.

 • Potatoes (1 kg): €1.00